 Basis of Presentation, Government-Wide Statements - The statement of net position and the statement of revenues, expenses, and changes in net position display information about the primary government.
 These statements include the financial activities of the overall government.
-Eliminations have been made to minimize the double counting of internal activities.
-Business-type activities generally are financed through patient fees, intergovernmental revenues, and other non-exchange transactions.
+Internal activities have been eliminated.

 Basis of Presentation - Fund Accounting - The accounts of the Agency are organized and operated on a fund basis.
-A fund is an independent fiscal and accounting entity with a self-balancing set of accounts recording its assets, deferred outflows of resources, liabilities, deferred inflows of resources, net position, revenues, and expenses.
+A fund is an independent fiscal and accounting entity with a self-balancing set of accounts recording its assets, deferred outflows of resources, liabilities, deferred inflows of resources, fund balance, revenues, and expenses.

 The Agency accounts for its operations as an enterprise fund.
-An enterprise fund is used to account for operations (a) that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the governing body has decided that periodic determination of revenue earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.
+An enterprise fund is used to account for operations: (a) that are financed and operated in a manner similar to private business enterprises - where the intent of the governing body is that the costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis be financed or recovered primarily through user charges; or (b) where the governing body has decided that periodic determination of revenue earned, expenses incurred, and/or net income is appropriate for capital maintenance, public policy, management control, accountability, or other purposes.